 Your Criminal Defense Representation Options in Monroe County

-With this in mind, an effective Rochester criminal defense lawyer is a must-have when you go to court.
+With this in mind, an effective Rochester criminal defense lawyer is necessary when you go to court.
 What kind of lawyer is available in these situations?

 Public assistance may be an option.
 Monroe County has a very good public defender’s office.
 Additionally, many criminal judges appoint attorneys in certain cases.